viktoriia-haliuk/UA-4725-TAF/src/HW_02_JavaScript_task4/README.md

 # Homework 02 JavaScript

-* Task 4
-Create a script to validate a web form.
+**Task 4:** Create a script to validate a web form.
 Your script should include the following functionalities and checks:
 - **Required Fields Validation**: Ensure that all required fields are filled out.
 For example, fields like 'Name', 'Email', and 'Password' should not be left empty.
 - **Email Format Validation**: Validate the email address format to ensure it meets standard email formatting (e.g., user@example.com).
 Use regular expressions to check if the email entered by the user is in the correct format.
 - **Password Strength Check**: Implement a password strength validator.
 The password should meet certain criteria to be considered strong, such as a minimum length (e.g., 8 characters), the inclusion of uppercase and lowercase letters, numbers, and special characters.